What Have You Done to Solange?: Production

 What Have You Done to Solange? was an Italian and West German co-production, and credits itself as being based on The Clue of the New Pin by Edgar Wallace.
 The film bears very little relationship to the novel, with authors and film historians Kim Newman and Michael Mackenzie believing that it was marketed this way to sell the film to a German audience as part of the krimi film genre.
 The relationship to the genre is enhanced by the appearance of cast members Joachim Fuchsberger and Karin Baal who appeared in several Edgar Wallace adaptations produced by Rialto Film in the 1960s.
 American actress Camille Keaton was cast in the film—her debut role—as Solange.
 Keaton had originally sent in photos for a casting call for a Franco Zeffirelli film.
 She was not cast in his film, but received a call from director Massimo Dallamano later to invite her in for the role.
-Keaton described working with Dallamano as challenging as she was only learning to speak Italian and he spoke very little English.
+Keaton described working with Dallamano as challenging, as she had only recently begun learning to speak Italian, while he spoke very little English.
 For her role, Dallamano told her that she was looking for someone who looked frail and ordered her not to tan while filming.

 Release

 What Have You Done to Solange? was released in both Italy and West Germany on March 9, 1972.
 Fulvio Lucisano stated that the film was the first giallo film to be shown at the Adriano Theater in Rome, which normally did not show films of the genre.
 The film was one of the highest grossing gialli in the 1971-1972 season, grossing 846 million Italian lire.

+A US release renamed it as The Rah Rah Girls and the trailer presented it as a sex comedy.

 In West Germany, it was released under the title Das Geheimnis der grünen Stecknadel where it was distributed by Constantin.
 The film has been released under various English-language titles, including The Secret of the Green Pin, The School That Couldn't Scream, and Who's Next?.
 It is most commonly known under the title What Have You Done to Solange?.
 In 2005, the Venice Film Festival had a day in honour of Fulvio Lucisano Day as part of its "Secret History of Italian Cinema" screenings, which included a screening of a restored version of What Have You Done to Solange?.

 What Have You Done to Solange? was first released on DVD by Shriek Show on July 30, 2002.
 It was released by Arrow Video on Blu-ray and DVD in the United Kingdom on December 14, 2015 and in the United States on December 15, 2015.
 Film Comment placed Arrow Video's release of What Have You Done to Solange? at 15th on their list of top Blu-ray releases of 2015.